 The Leavell College Certificates provide students the opportunity to experience Leavell College basic level work while earning a certificate of completion.
 The courses successfully completed for the certificate can be transferred into either the Associate of Arts in Christian Ministry or the Bachelor of Arts in Christian Ministry.
 Each certificate is composed of six courses with each course being a three-semester hour course.
 These courses are offered online, as well as on campus and at the extension centers.
 In order to be a part of the Leavell College Certificate program, a student must have a high school diploma or its equivalent and complete the online application, including the supporting documents.

 Church Leadership Certificate Program

 The Church Leadership Certificate Program grew out of a vision to prepare individuals for whatever task to which God has called them.
 The program is designed to address the need of ministry leadership by providing specialized, short-term training for church leaders.
-Each certificate is composed of courses totaling between 6 and 8 semester hours.
+Each certificate is composed of courses totaling between 8 semester hours.
 The courses provide a biblical foundation for various ministries as well as practical applications.
 Students can request a transfer of credit hours from the certificate program into a degree program.